qwertie/learn-react/docs/tutorial-4.md

 **Note:** In case you haven't heard, JavaScript has a funky distinction between "primitive" and "boxed primitive" types (which are objects).
 For example, `"yarn"` is a primitive, and its type is `string`.
 However there is also a _boxed_ string type called `String` with a capital S, which is rarely used.
 You can create a `String` by writing `new String("yarn")`.
 The thing to keep in mind is that these are totally different types. `"yarn" instanceof String` is `false`: `"yarn"` is a `string`, not a `String`! `"yarn" instanceof string` is not _false_; instead it's a totally illegal expression (because the right-hand side of `instanceof` must be a _constructor function_ and `string` does not have a constructor).

-JavaScript provides two different operators for testing the types of primitives and objects (i.e. non-primitives). [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) checks the [prototype chain](https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872) to find out if a value is a certain kind of object; `typeof` checks whether something is a primitive and if so, what kind.
+JavaScript provides two different operators for testing the types of primitives and objects (i.e. non-primitives). [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) checks the [prototype chain](https://medium.freecodecamp.org/prototype-in-js-busted-5547ec68872) to find out if a value is a certain kind of object; [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) checks whether something is a primitive and if so, what kind.
 As you can see in the code above, `instanceof` is a binary operator that returns a boolean, while `typeof` is a unary operator that returns a string.
 For example, `typeof "yarn"` returns `"string"` and `typeof 12345` returns `"number"`.
 The primitive types are `number`, `boolean`, `string`, `symbol`, `undefined`, and `null`.
-Everything that is not a primitive is an "object" `Object`.
+Everything that is not a primitive is an "object" `Object`, including functions, but `typeof` treats functions specially (e.g. `typeof Math.sqrt === "function"` and `Math.sqrt instanceof Object === true`).
 Symbols are new in ES6, and although `null` is a primitive, `typeof null === "object"` [by mistake](http://2ality.com/2013/10/typeof-null.html).

 As you can see in the example above, TypeScript also understands `Array.isArray` as a way to detect an array.
-However, other common methods of detecting types in JavaScript are not supported:
+However, some other methods of detecting types in JavaScript are not supported:

 - `if (thing.unshift)` is sometimes used to distinguish strings from other things, because almost nothing except strings have an `unshift` method.
 This is not supported in TypeScript because you are not allowed to read a property that may not exist.
 - `if (thing.hasOwnProperty("unshift"))` isn't recognized as a type test.